thisisdax/git-team-imdb-lab/README.md

 <img src='http://s16.postimg.org/fu91r8z05/Screen_Shot_2015_07_29_at_4_49_01_PM.png'>
 </p>

-Submit a pull request for student 1 and merge student 1's pull request.
-Then, try to create a pull request for student 2's work:
+Submit a pull request for dax and merge dax's pull request.
+Then, try to create a pull request for andrew's work:

 <p align='center'>
 <img src='http://s2.postimg.org/p7md53bqx/Screen_Shot_2015_07_29_at_7_34_00_PM.png'>
 </p>

 Oh no!
-We're unable to merge this in because student 1 and student 2 worked on the same files and now we have different versions of the files we're trying to combine.
+We're unable to merge this in because dax and andrew worked on the same files and now we have different versions of the files we're trying to combine.
 Let's create pull request anyway and sort this out.

 ## `fetch`, `checkout`, `merge` from the command line